-A temporary or long term stalking or sexual assault protective order can order:
+A temporary or long-term stalking or sexual assault protective order can order:

 - the offender to stop threatening to commit or committing stalking or sexual assault;

 - the offender to stay away from your home, school, workplace, or any other place listed in your order.
-However, if the offender lives with, goes to school with, or works with you, s/he will have to have been given actual notice of the opportunity to attend the protective order hearing before s/he can be ordered to stay away from your home, school, or workplace; and/or
+However, if the offender lives with, goes to school with, or works with you, s/he will have to have been given actual notice of the opportunity to attend the protective order hearing before s/he can be ordered to stay away from your home, school, or workplace; and

-- other relief that the judge thinks is necessary to protect you or a specific household member.1
+- any other relief that the judge thinks is necessary to protect you or a specific household member.1

-1 Alaska Statute §§ 18.65.850(c), 18.65.855(a)
+1 Alaska Statute §§ 18.65.850(c); 18.65.855(a)

 If the abuser lives in a different state, can I still get an order against him/her?